norrml/seARRch/README.md

 https://github.com/norrml/seARRch/blob/main/searrch.sh

 Searches the word both sides.
-e.g. if 2 filenames are "one picnic america.jpg" and " picnic one america.jpg" , if the search is "one america" then both files show up, but when search it "one picnic" both show up.
+e.g. if 2 filenames are "one picnic america.jpg" and " picnic one america.jpg" , (1) if the search is "one america" then both files show up, (2) when search is "one picnic" both show up.